 From experience I can tell you that manufacturer claims stand up to actual lake and pool testing by many individuals, large and small.
 Thankfully, I’ve not been one of them, though I’ve worn suits from at least three of the floating suit companies on the market.
 The best part?
 I didn’t know that what I was wearing had flotation.
 The suit wore exactly as any ice-designed bibs and jacket I’ve worn before, all for about the same price as other suits in their class.

 Another benefit that’s often overlooked is during mid-winter, when ice conditions are usually at their most-safe.
-The flotation that’s used in my Striker Predator suit is exceptionally wind-proof, waterproof, and warm.
+The flotation that’s used in my Striker Predator Bibs and Jacket is exceptionally wind-proof, waterproof, and warm.
 This is most readily apparent when temps and wind-chill are at their worst, or when riding to and from your destination on a snowmobile or ATV.
 With all of the choices presented for today’s ice angler, and the improvements, comfort, and function built-in, there’s no good reason to not look at getting one which also floats if aiming to purchase new.

 One thing to be clear on however, is that floating suits are not provided for the idea of pushing the boundaries of safe ice.
 Rest assured, if a break-through occurs you’re covered, but these suits are for peace of mind, not careless or reckless abandonment of reason when it comes to staying on top of hard-water.
 No ice is ever fully safe, and while the suit may float you, it can’t ensure you won’t hit your head or cut yourself on an auger blade going down.
 These are real concerns that should still cause you to bear caution as the first line of defense against unsafe ice.
 The hidden floating layer is simply in the background to bail you out should the unthinkable happen.